On L\'evy processes conditioned to avoid zero: Two examples

-{\bf Acknowledgements.} I would like to thank my advisors, Lo\"ic Chaumont and V\'ictor Rivero, for guiding me through the elaboration of this work.
-I would like to thank you as well to CNRS-CONACYT International Laboratory Solomon Lefschetz (LAISLA) by the support given during this research.
+{\bf Acknowledgements}.
+I would like to thank my advisors, Lo\"ic Chaumont and V\'ictor Rivero, for guiding me through the elaboration of this work.
+I would like to thank as well to the CNRS-CONACYT International Laboratory Solomon Lefschetz (LAISLA) by the support given during this research.
+Ce travail a b\'en\'efici\'e d'une aide de l'Agence Nationale de la Recherche portant la r\'ef\'erence ANR-09-BLAN-0084-01.